top of page

 Tell YOUR story to the world.

-Come along, meet new friends, have fun and lunch.
+Come along, meet new friends, have fun and lunch

-Workshops are open to women and men over 16.
+Women and men welcome over 16.

 People can participate in the drama workshops, even if they are not sure about going on stage.
 We can always find other roles for them in the eventual production.